adaltas/node-nikita-docs/src/md/usages/sync_async.md

 });
 ```

-A powerfull feature of Nikita is the ability to call asynchrous handlers inside synchronous handlers.
-This coding style is encouraged for the sake of code readability but can get a little triky.
-Take the following code in consideration:
+A powerful feature of Nikita is the ability to call asynchronous handlers inside synchronous handlers.
+This coding style is encouraged if it favor code readability but might look like black magic at first.
+Take the following code into consideration:

 ```js
 require('nikita')